 A quantitative approach and a survey research design were considered the most appropriate for achieving the study objectives.
 Therefore, the analysis used for the study was quantitative.
-It was also essential to adopt a proper epistemological, ontological, and axiological approach that would allow appropriate data collection, analysis, and interpretation of findings for the benefit of practitioners and researchers.
+It was also essential to adopt a proper epistemological, ontological and axiological approach that would allow appropriate data collection, analysis and interpretation of findings for the benefit of practitioners and researchers.
 The methodology of this study consisted of a comprehensive review focusing on construction safety and health practices, with an emphasis on the concept of resilience, using both primary and secondary data to achieve the above objectives.
 The population for this study was the Ghanaian construction industry.

-The unit of analysis focused on Ghanaian contractors of D1K1, D2K2, D3K3, and D4K4 construction companies in the construction industry.
-Contractors in Ghana are classified into eight categories based on their work type (A, B, C, S, D, K, E, and G) (Ministry of Roads and Highways, 2018; Ministry of Water Resources, Works and Housing, 2018).
-The categories are (i) roads, airports, and related structures (a), (ii) bridges, culverts, and other structures (b), (iii) labour-based road works (c), (iv) steel bridges and structures: construction rehabilitation and maintenance (s), (v) general building works (d), (vi) general civil works (k), (vii) electrical works (E), and (viii) plumbing works (P) (G).
-Contractors in each category can also be classified into four financial classes: 1, 2, 3, or 4 (Osei-Asibey et al., 2021; Vulink, 2004).
-Building and civil engineering contractors with financial class 4 can bid on contracts worth up to \$75,000, class 3 up to \$200,000, class 2 up to \$500,000, and financial class 1 can bid on projects worth up to \$1,000,000 (Ministry of Water Resources, Works and Housing, 2018, as cited by Osei-Asibey et al., 2021).
+The unit of analysis focused on Ghanaian contractors of D1K1, D2K2, D3K3 and D4K4 construction companies in the construction industry.
+Contractors in Ghana are classified into eight categories based on their work type (A, B, C, S, D, K, E and G) (Mustapha, Aigbavboa and Thwala, 2018).
+The categories are (1) Roads, airports and related structures (A), (2) Bridges, culverts and other structures (B), (3) Labour-based road works (C), (4) Steel bridges and structures: construction rehabilitation and maintenance (S), (5) General building works (D), (6) General civil works (K), (7) Electrical works (E) and (8) Plumbing works (G).
+Contractors in each category can also be classified into four financial classes: 1, 2, 3 or 4 (Osei-Asibey et al., 2021; Vulink, 2004).
+Building and civil engineering contractors with Financial Class 4 can bid on contracts worth up to USD75,000, Class 3 up to USD200,000, Class 2 up to USD500,000 and Financial Class 1 can bid on projects worth up to USD1,000,000 (Ministry of Water Resources, Works and Housing, 2018, as cited by Osei-Asibey et al., 2021).
 The study areas were Greater Accra and Kumasi.
 Purposive sampling was used because the respondents were readily available and the best-fit participants to answer the questionnaire.
-A six-point Likert scale adapted from Hollnagel (2015) and a structured quantitative closed-ended questionnaire survey were used.
+A six-point Likert scale adapted from Hollnagel (2014) and a structured auantitative closed-ended auestionnaire survey was used.

-A one-sample t-test, one-way analysis of variance (ANOVA), and resilience analysis grid were used to meet the objectives.
+A one-sample t-test, one-way ANOVA and resilience analysis grid (RAG) were used to meet the objectives.
 The results are presented in tables and radar charts.
 The data collection instrument consisted of two main sections.
-Section A aimed to collect demographic data about the respondents (i.e. educational background and work experience).
-Section B was based on a five-point Likert scale (0 = Missing, 1 = Deficient, 2 = Unacceptable, 3 = Acceptable, 4 = Satisfactory, 5 = Excellent) to measure the level of resilience in safety management systems in construction (i.e. policy, planning, organisation, risk management, implementation, performance management, and audit).
-Respondents were required to choose the score that best reflects/describes their organisation's safety management systems concerning the four capabilities: response, monitor, learn and anticipate.
+Section A aimed to collect demographic data about the respondents (i.e., educational background and work experience).
+Section B was based on a five-point Likert scale (0 = "Missing"; 1 = "Deficient"; 2 = "Unacceptable"; 3 = "Acceptable"; 4 = "Satisfactory"; 5 = "Excellent") to measure the level of resilience in SMSs in construction (i.e. policy, planning, organisation, risk management, implementation, performance management and audit).
+Respondents were required to choose the score that best reflects or describes their organisation's SMSs concerning the four capabilities: response, monitor, learn and anticipate.